Inside the White House Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Inside the White House is 90 minutes (1h 30m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Inside the White House (1996) is 90 minutes (1h 30m).
+Directed by John B. Bredar, the film runs for 90 minutes in its complete theatrical version.

 Verdict Summary